- Describe advantages and disadvantages of asexual and sexual reproduction

-Individuals of some species change their sex during their lives, switching from one to the other.
-If the individual is female first, it is termed protogyny or “first female,” if it is male first, it is termed protandry or “first male.”
-Oysters are born male, grow in size, and become female and lay eggs.
+Individuals of some species change their entire set of reproductive organs during their lives, switching from one to the other.
+If the individual is born with an ovarian system of organs first, it is termed protogyny or “first female,” if it is born with a testicular system of organs first, it is termed protandry or “first male.”
+Oysters are born with male morphology, grow in size, and change body parts and lay eggs.
 The wrasses, a family of reef fishes, are all sequential hermaphrodites.
 Some of these species live in closely coordinated schools with a dominant male and a large number of smaller females.
 If the male dies, a female increases in size, changes sex, and becomes the new dominant male.

 The fusion of a sperm and an egg is a process called fertilization.
 This can occur either inside (internal fertilization) or outside (external fertilization) the body of the female.
 Humans provide an example of the former, whereas frog reproduction is an example of the latter.

 In ovoviparity, fertilized eggs are retained in the female, and the embryo obtains its nourishment from the egg’s yolk.
-The eggs are retained in the female’s body until they hatch inside of her, or she lays the eggs right before they hatch.
+The eggs are retained in the female’s body until they hatch inside the body, or the female lays the eggs right before they hatch.
 This process helps protect the eggs until hatching.
 This occurs in some bony fish (like the platyfish Xiphophorus maculatus, Figure 18.7b), some sharks, lizards, some snakes (garter snake Thamnophis sirtalis), some vipers, and some invertebrate animals (Madagascar hissing cockroach Gromphadorhina portentosa).